greenelab/onboarding/source/coding_and_software.rst

 Coding and Software
 ===================

+**Pride:** We expect lab members to sign their code.
+To quote from *The Pragmatic Programmer*, "Craftsmen of an earlier age were proud to sign their work.
+You should be, too...
+People should see your name on a piece of code and expect it to be solid, well written, tested, and documented."
+While some code will be proof-of-concept code, it should be of a form that it inspires confidence.

 **Language:** We write code for our analyses in Python.
 We have standardized on a language because anyone in the lab needs to be able to come in and understand analytical code.
 Code for plotting can be Python or R. Webserver interface code